Compute Shader

 }

-Texture colorTarget = App.SwapChain.FrameBuffer.Desc.ColorAttachments[0].Target;
+Texture colorTarget = App.FrameBuffer.Desc.ColorAttachments[0].Target;

 uint copyWidth = Math.Min(outputTexture.Desc.Width, App.Width);